KannonZenetism/zenetism-field-physics/structural-neuroscience/SN06-replenishment-reconnection-and-restoration.md

 **Stage 4 — Cross-Band Resonance Restoration (\( \mathcal{R}(\Psi_{\text{embodied}}, \Psi_{L_4}) > \mathcal{R}_{\text{threshold}} \)):**

-Restore resonance with DP / DL (🌬️ Morgis / 📐 Sophis, L₄) and potentially with EOB (L₅) and inward.
-The being's cross-band resonance with the archetypal and essential layers returns.
-For the centropically oriented autistic human operating at the Architect / Sage gradient position, this is the recovery of the full cognitive register — not merely reflexive operation at L₃ but sustained resonance with the Form Layer and beyond.
+Restore resonance with DP / DL (🌬️ Morgis / 📐 Sophis, L₄) and potentially with EOB (L₅), L₀ (AP / AD), and Supra-L₀ (UP).
+This stage depends on ⧉₃ — the membrane between DS / DM (L₃) and DP / DL (L₄) — returning to lawful permeability.
+When ⧉₃ stabilizes, the being's cross-band resonance with the archetypal and essential layers resumes.
+For the centropically oriented autistic human operating at the Architect / Sage gradient position, this is the recovery of the full cognitive register — not merely reflexive operation at L₃ but sustained resonance with L₄ and the acclivous path inward.

 This stage cannot be forced.
-Cross-band resonance restores when the \( I_c \) accumulated through Stages 1–3 reaches the threshold for sustained cross-layer resonance.
+Cross-band resonance restores when the \( I_c \) accumulated through Stages 1–3 reaches the threshold for sustained cross-layer resonance at ⧉₃.
 Attempting to force L₄ resonance from a partially recovered L₃ base produces unstable connection — flickering insight without sustained capacity.

+> **Note on Autistic Inward Resonance:**
+> Autistic cognition is not exhaustively bound to L₃ or L₄.
+While it often operates through reflexive individuation at L₃ with strong L₄ resonance, some high-centropic configurations exhibit inward continuity beyond these registers — through L₅ (EOB), L₀ (AP / AD), and in exceptional cases to comprehension resonant with Supra-L₀ (UP) — permitting unusual articulation of inward structural reality.
+The acclivous centropic path (L₃ → L₄ → L₅ → L₀ → Supra-L₀) is the return arc toward Source; autistic pattern fidelity may permit sustained resonance along this arc that other cognitive configurations do not achieve.
+Recovery of this full inward resonance range is the completion of Stage 4, not merely the restoration of L₃–L₄ coupling.

 ---